Sgw32/KungFuSID/README.md

 # Kung Fu SID GD32 version

+IMPORTANT!
+Firmware is adjusted for new Kung Fu SID hardware

 A firmware for Kung Fu Flash and Kung Fu Flash GD32 which emulates SID via internal DAC of STM32F405RGT6 Kung Fu SID is a future firmware for "UltiSID":